 Click “Start Firmware Updater” and follow the prompts, starting with “Flash Firmware”

-When the update firmware process has completed, close teh firmware update dialogue and re-open the wheel properties page.
+When the update firmware process has been completed, close the firmware update dialogue and re-open the wheel properties page.
 When you close the firmware update window, wheel and hub will flash a request for calibration:

 Head back to wheel properties and carry out calibrations: